AntonioFasano/filleR/README.md

 We start initialising PDFBox and related variables:

-    PDFBOX="java -jar pdfbox-app-1.8.2.jar"    #Modify this lines to match your system, version and path TEMP='temp.pdf'; FORM='form.pdf'; FILLED='form-filled.pdf'                  #... and your form files
+    PDFBOX='java -jar pdfbox-app-1.8.2.jar'    #Modify this lines to match your system, version and path TEMP='temp.pdf'; FORM='form.pdf'; FILLED='form-filled.pdf'                  #... and your form files